 - Support for UPF allocation of IP address/prefix.

-- Support of the IPUPS functionality, specified in clause 5.8.2.14.
+- Support of the IPUPS functionality, specified in clause 5.8.2.14 and the Remote PLMN(s) that the IPUPS functionality in the UPF allows to interface.

 - Support for High latency communication (see clause 5.31.8).